There are times when it is necessary to remove a tooth.

 Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or with your jaw joint function.
 To avoid these complications, your dentist may recommend that you replace the extracted tooth.

-If you are interested in hearing more about our tooth extraction services, please contact our TruSmile dentists at 833.
-209. 3230.
-At TruSmile Dental, we want to help you restore your TRU smile!
+If you are interested in hearing more about our tooth extraction services, please contact us.
+At TruSmile Now, we want to help you restore your TruSmile!